chocolatey/choco-wiki/FeaturesCreatePackagesFromInstallers.md

 ### Does this work with keeping the installer on a UNC share or elsewhere yet?
 Yes, as of Licensed version v1.6.0+.
 Use `--use-original-location`.

+## Common Issues and Resolutions

+### I get "Name is required.
+Please pass in a name for the new package."
+This occurs when you are not running Chocolatey for Business or don't have your client properly licensed.
+Please see [licensed installation|Installation-Licensed]] for more details.